Anglo-Norman language

-Anglo-Norman (Anglo-Normaund; Anglo-normand), also known as Anglo-Norman French and part of the French of England (including Anglo-French) was a dialect of Old Norman that was used in England and, to a lesser extent, other places in Great Britain and Ireland during the Anglo-Norman period.
+Anglo-Norman (Anglo-Normaund; Anglo-normand), also known as Anglo-Norman French, Insular French, and part of the French of England (which includes Anglo-French) was a dialect of Old Norman that was used in England and, to a lesser extent, other places in Great Britain and Ireland during the Anglo-Norman period.

 Origin

-The term "Anglo-Norman" harks back to the time when the language was regarded as being primarily the regional dialect of the Norman settlers.
-Today the generic term "Anglo-French" is used instead to reflect not only the broader origin of the settlers who came with William the Conqueror, but also the continued influence of Parisian French from the Plantagenet period onwards.
+The term "Anglo-Norman" dates back to the time when the language was regarded as being primarily the regional Old French vernacular dialect of the Norman settlers after the Norman Conquest of England.
+Today the generic term "Anglo-French" is used instead to reflect not only the broader origin of the settlers who came with William the Conqueror, who spoke a wide range of Old French dialects, but also the continued influence of Parisian French from the Plantagenet period onwards.

-According to some linguists, the name Insular French might be more suitable, because "Anglo-Norman" is constantly associated with the notion of a mixed language based on English and Norman.
-According to some, such a mixed language never existed.
-Other sources, however, indicate that such a language did exist, and that it was the language descended from the Norman French originally established in England after the Conquest.
+Some modern scholars and linguists argue the name "Insular French" to be more accurate, because "Anglo-Norman" is persistently associated with the notion of a non-extant mixed language based on English and Norman.
+Rather, these scholars argue Anglo-Norman was “a full and independent member of the extended family of medieval French dialects” that exhibited multidialectal contact and lived alongside English.
+Other scholars, however, indicate otherwise and that it was a language descended from the Norman French originally established in England after the Norman conquest in 1066.

-Although Anglo-Norman and Anglo-French were eventually eclipsed by modern English, they had been used widely enough to influence English vocabulary permanently.
+Although Anglo-Norman and Anglo-French were eventually eclipsed by Modern English, they had been used widely enough to influence English vocabulary permanently.
 This means that many original Germanic words, cognates of which can still be found in Nordic, German, and Dutch, have been lost or, as is more often the case, exist alongside synonyms of Anglo-Norman French origin.
 Anglo-Norman had little lasting influence on English grammar, as opposed to vocabulary, although it is still evident in official and legal terms where the ordinary sequence of noun and adjective is reversed, as seen in phrases such as Blood Royal, attorney general, heir apparent, court martial, envoy extraordinary and body politic.

 The royal coat of arms of the United Kingdom still features in French the mottos of both the British Monarch, Dieu et mon droit ("God and my right"), and the Order of the Garter, Honi soit qui mal y pense ("Shamed be he who thinks evil of it").

 Dieu et mon droit was first used by Richard I (who spoke Anglo-Norman, but cannot be proved to have been able to speak English) in 1198 and adopted as the royal motto of England in the time of Henry VI.
 The motto appears below the shield of the Royal Coat of Arms.